Committing a mistake is fine as long as we learn from it and don’t repeat the same mistake again.

 So do not be ashamed of asking for help because it will improve your chances of closing the deal.

-14. Agreeing to every term of customer
+19. Agreeing to every term of the customer

 Saying ‘yes’ to every term put up by the prospect is not a good idea.
+Because once you start on this journey, there is no coming back.

-One after the other, there will be a series of demands made by the prospect and you might not see an end to it.
+One after the other, there will be a series of demands made by the prospect, and you might not see an end to it.

-It will also continue after he/she becomes your customer and this will not only drain you financially but also mentally.
+It will also continue after he/she becomes your customer, and this will not only drain you financially but also mentally.

-Do a cost benefit analysis and take a decision.
+At the same time, this doesn’t mean you say ‘no’ to every request either.
+Do a cost-benefit analysis and take a decision.
 This activity will eventually lead to a happy and satisfied customer base.

-15. Diverting attention to unimportant topics
+20. Diverting attention to unimportant topics

-In a sales process, it might happen that the sales reps go off the topic and start discussing something that is completely irrelevant to the sales.
+In a sales process, it might happen that the sales reps go off topic and start discussing something that is completely irrelevant to the sales.

 This type of conversation should be avoided at all costs.